-Natural rubber accounts for almost thirty percent of elastomers used in the world rubber industry to-day.
+Natural rubber accounts for almost thirty per cent of clastomers used in the world rubber industry today.
 Production of natural rubber is concentrated in three or four South East Asian countries.
 Till recently these countries concentrated only on producing more natural rubber as per the demands in world rubber industry.
 But the position changed in the eightees.
 Some of the rubber producing countries found it essential to convert their raw materials to value added products and export to consuming centres.
 The manufacturers in developing countries also found it advantageous to tap the cheap labour and abundant availability of raw materials in rubber producing countries.
-Coupled with this favouraable environment came the massive demand for latex based examination gloves in developed countries.
+Coupled with this favourable environment came the massive demand for latex based examination gloves in developed countries.
 The result was a remarkable growth in rubber goods manufacturing industry in NR producing countries.
-In this paper the achievements in prominent rubber producing countries in this area and the challenges ahead of them are examined.